 - A fee top up to be paid when the inclusion of a child with a disability results in a family day care educator being unable to enrol the maximum number of children.

-- An inclusion support subsidy which allows centre based services to immediately employ an additional educator for a limited period of time.
+- An inclusion support subsidy that allows centre-based services to immediately employ an additional educator for a limited period of time.

 - Funding to support flexible and alternative solutions to address barriers to inclusion.
 For example – funding could help your service access translating and interpreting services, services from cultural experts or specialist advice, including bicultural support workers.